 Montreal's Ukrainian community fears for their homeland as Russia attacks

+Ukrainians account for roughly 44,000 of Montreal’s residents.
+On Thursday, the day after the invasion began, Quebec leaders said they were ready to send help to the invaded country, including accepting refugees, and sent sympathies to the local community as well.

+- READ MORE: Quebec braces for economic volatility, says it can send Ukraine 'material support,' accept refugees

-At the Zytynsky Deli in Montreal's Rosemont-La-Petite-Patrie borough, the talk of the town is the unsettling situation happening in Ukraine.
+At the Zytynsky Deli in Montreal’s Rosemont-La-Petite-Patrie borough on Wednesday, before the invasion officially began, the situation happening in Ukraine was already top of everyone's minds.

-For many customers, the war in their homeland is the only topic of conversation.

 “Every customer.
 Some of my customers will just open the door and yell, ‘Bon courage, Angel. Ça va bien aller,’” said Angel Zytynski.